-After receiving the Record Challenge form, the Illinois State Police will provide a written response informing the individual of any action taken by the Illinois State Police to correct the individual’s criminal history record.
+Upon receiving a Record Challenge form, the Illinois State Police will provide a written response informing the individual of any action taken by the Illinois State Police to correct the individual’s criminal history record.
 If the Illinois State Police determines that there are no corrections to be made, a statement to that fact will be provided to the individual as well.

 The Illinois State Police does not charge a fee for processing Access and Review or Record Challenge submissions.
-Law enforcement agencies and correctional facilities are permitted to charge individuals a nominal fee to cover the costs of initiating Access and Review requests.
+However, the agency providing the fingerprint service may charge a processing fee.

 FBI Information Requests